-The Company continually invests in its employees, IT systems and office infrastructure, and the results of these initiatives have allowed the Company to grow into a global independent investment bank, with operations in 10 countries.
+The Company continually invests in its employees, IT systems and office infrastructure, and the results of these initiatives have allowed the Company to grow into a global independent investment bank.
 Today, Canaccord Genuity Group Inc. has:

-- An integrated global capital markets group that provides financing and advisory services to a broad range of corporate clients; global sales and trading for institutional clients; and in-depth research coverage of a growing universe of companies. - An extensive network of wealth management offices located across Canada, the UK & Europe, and Australia.
-With 145 Advisory Teams in Canada, 202 Investment Professionals and Fund Managers in the UK & Europe and 110 Advisors in Australia, as of March 31, 2021, the Company's wealth management operations provide financial planning and wealth management solutions and trading services to individual investors, institutions and intermediaries, and charities.
+- An integrated global capital markets group that provides financing and advisory services to a broad range of corporate clients; global sales and trading for institutional clients; and in-depth research coverage of a growing universe of companies. - An extensive network of wealth management offices located across Canada, the UK & Crown Dependencies, and Australia.
+With 146 Advisory Teams in Canada, 220 Investment Professionals and Fund Managers in the UK & Crown Dependencies and 115 Advisors in Australia, as of March 31, 2022, the Company's wealth management operations provide financial planning and wealth management solutions and trading services to individual investors, institutions and intermediaries, and charities.